PRISM: China

 Reactions of internet users in China were mixed between viewing a loss of freedom worldwide and seeing state surveillance coming out of secrecy.
-The story broke just before U.S. President Barack Obama and Chinese President Xi Jinping met in California.
-When asked about NSA hacking China, the spokeswoman of Ministry of Foreign Affairs of the People's Republic of China said, "China strongly advocates cybersecurity."
+The story broke just before U.S. President Barack Obama and General Secretary of the Chinese Communist Party Xi Jinping met in California.
+When asked about NSA hacking China, the spokeswoman of Ministry of Foreign Affairs of China said, "China strongly advocates cybersecurity."
 The party-owned newspaper Liberation Daily described this surveillance like Nineteen Eighty-Four-style.
 Hong Kong legislators Gary Fan and Claudia Mo wrote a letter to Obama stating, "the revelations of blanket surveillance of global communications by the world's leading democracy have damaged the image of the U.S. among freedom-loving peoples around the world."
 Ai Weiwei, a Chinese dissident, said, "Even though we know governments do all kinds of things I was shocked by the information about the US surveillance operation, Prism.
 To me, it's abusively using government powers to interfere in individuals' privacy.
 This is an important moment for international society to reconsider and protect individual rights."